FAQ about remote proctored exams at WUR

 Some software is very persistent and might not fully close after you give that command.
 Best is to close&quit tools such as Skype or Skype4Business prior to starting.
 If the software still blocks your access to the exam, try to close it with the taskmanager (Windows) or Force Quit (Mac).
 If that doesn't work close the secure browser and restart your computer.

 You might get a message that the remote proctoring still finds Skype or the Photoviewer running in Windows 10 at some stage during the exam.
 You may ignore this message (click ok).

 Yes, we encourage you to have an ergonomic work place during your online exam (and during your online courses too of course).
 So you may place your laptop on a laptop stand and use a mouse instead of the mousepad.
 An additional monitor is not allowed.

 During the exam, through the PSI Secure Browser, the images of your webcam and your screen and the sound recorded by your microphone are recorded.
 The recordings will be reviewed by proctors afterwards.

 Yes, you can eat or drink during the exam.
 However, you cannot leave the room to grab a snack or drink, it has to be ready at hand before you start your room scan.
 During the room scan, you have to show the food or drink to the camera from all angles.
-Only see-trough beverages are allowed, like water and your snack has to be unpacked, like fruit, a sandwich, or an unwrapped candy bar.
+Only see-through beverages are allowed, like water and your snack has to be unpacked, like fruit, a sandwich, or an unwrapped candy bar.